Dr John J Ryan Higher Diploma in Sports Medicine

 Will the dose I have go up or down?

-The amount of hydrocortisone in the injection could go up or down in future.
-It depends on how well the previous injection worked, how long the benefits lasted and whether you had any side effects.
+The amount of hydrocortisone in the injection could go up or down in the future.
+It depends on how well the previous injection worked, how long the benefits lasted, and whether you had any side effects.

 Side effects